John-Otago/Key-Journals/README.md

 - SSCI Journal Ranking by Categories\***
 - Raw Data (SCIE, SSCI, AHCI, ESCI)\***

-\*The first two lists are my own selection and compilation after processing the raw data from the JCR.
+\*The first three lists are my own selection and compilation after processing the raw data from the JCR.

 \**The next two lists require additional data processing to compile, although the info is available in some form in different parts of the JCR system (e.g. under individual journal profiles).